remy727/shopify-app-template-ruby/README.md

 # Shopify App Template - Rails 7 + Heroku + Postgres

+This is a template for building a Shopify app using Ruby on Rails + React + Postgres + Heroku.
+It contains the basics for building a Shopify app.

 ### Steps
 - Clone [shopify-app-template-ruby](https://github.com/remy727/shopify-app-template-ruby)
 - Install the ruby dependencies: